wayfair-incubator/aux-eng-playbook/README.md

 ## 🐳 Docker Setup

-If you'd prefer to develop within a container, this project also supports using Docker Compose with hot-reloading capabilites.
+If you'd prefer to develop within a `node:18-alpine` container, this project also supports using Docker Compose with hot-reloading capabilites for Gatsby.

 First, make sure you have both [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed.